MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 Advantages:

 * Encoding is identical to display encoding.
-* Drawing an image is often very fast (simple memory copy when the display pixel encoding does not hold the opacity level)
+* Drawing an image is often very fast (simple memory copy when the display pixel encoding does not hold the opacity level).

 Disadvantages: